Cinema of Moldova: History

+After the dissolution of the Soviet Union in 1991 and the transition to a market economy, Moldova’s film industry faced significant challenges.
+Directors and producers, many of whom were graduates of Gerasimov Institute of Cinematography in Moscow, found themselves without state-organized productions.
+Moldova-Film studio struggled to adapt, and most of its staff had to pursue other professions.
+Over the next three decades, the studio produced only three fiction feature films: Patul lui Procust (2001), Jana (2004), and Lupii și Zeii (2009).

+In the early 1990s, directors Vlad Druc and Mircea Chistruga created two parable films, Cheamă-i, Doamne înapoi and Mâine iar va răsări soarele.
+Around the same time, a series of documentaries highlighting historical figures such as Dimitrie Cantemir, Ștefan cel Mare, and Mihai Eminescu were also produced, reflecting a focus on national identity during a period of transition.

+The 1990s also saw the emergence of private film studios, which adapted more easily to the market economy.
+These studios produced short films, documentaries, and other audiovisual works independently.
+The first feature-length fiction film produced without state funding was Nunta în Basarabia (2010), a Moldova–Romania–Luxembourg co-production led by OWH Studio.

+In 2022, the film Carbon premiered, achieving unprecedented success both locally and internationally.
+As of 2024, it remains the most successful Moldovan film.

 Filmography

 In 1957, the first fiction comedy film was called Cînd omul nu-i la locul lui (When the man is not himself) after a script written by Ion Druta.

 In 1968, the first cartoon film, The Goat with Three Kids, was released, a film inspired by Ion Creanga's fairy-tale with the same title.
 In 1972, the satirical series Usturici appeared.

 Between 1952 and 1982, 120 fiction movies, 800 documentaries, 750 editions of the cinema magazine Soviet Moldova, 40 editions of Usturici and 40 cartoons were filmed at the Moldova-Film studio.
 It also dubbed 12 fiction movies and 70 short stories annually by the end of the 1980s.

 A cinema was built in the beginning of the 1950s in the center of Chişinău, which is now part of the Moldovan "Patria" chain.